-Students in your community are out of school for most of the summer.
+Students in your community have been out of school for several weeks, and it will soon be summer.
 That leaves a lot of time to think and be alone with your thoughts.
 This can be especially challenging for younger students.

 Create a 5-minute guided meditation for elementary-aged students.
 Your guided meditation should give students specific steps to take to help them relax and be present in their moment without any stress.
-Review information about ways for children to meditate by visiting the link below.
-Teach this information to an elementary-aged student you know, and see how your guide works!
+Review ways for children to meditate for more information by visiting the link below.
+Teach this information to an elementary-aged student you know, to see how your guide works!